jprouty/mint-amazon-tagger/README.md

 # Mint Transactions Tagger for Amazon Purchases

+Mint recently revamped its login flow (to use the unified Intuit flow) and launched a new Mint REST API.
+This has broken the mint amazon tagger tool for the moment.
+I am actively working to resolve the issue as quickly as possible.
+See [more context here](https://github.com/jprouty/mint-amazon-tagger/issues/100).
+Thank you for your patience.

 ## Overview ##

 Do you order a lot from Amazon?
 Tired of everything showing up as "Amazon"